Arjun-A010/FullStackDevelopment/README.md

 A simple fullstack web application built with React that displays categorized facts with voting functionality.
 This project demonstrates frontend design using React and CSS, and is suitable for deployment on platforms like Netlify.

 # Features :
-  Category-based fact display
+  Category-based fact display,
-  Voting system: 👍 🤯 ⛔️
+  Voting system: 👍 🤯 ⛔️,
-  Gradient-styled category buttons
+  Gradient-styled category buttons,
   Responsive UI

 # Tech Stack :